microsoft/Olive/docker-images/onnx-converter/README.md

 ## ONNX Converter Image

-This image is used to convert models from major model frameworks to onnx, generate input files if not provided, and then test the converted models' correctness.
+This image is used to convert models from major model frameworks to ONNX, generate input files if not provided, and then test the converted models' correctness.
 Supported frameworks are -
    - CNTK
    - CoreML